 The Datepicker is easy to set up, just install and activate.
-The default settings will place a pop-up datepicker on all your date fields automatically, in all frontend and backend forms.
+The default settings will place a pop-up datepicker on all your Participants Database date fields automatically, in all frontend and backend forms.

 Probably the first setting you’ll want to adjust is the “Datepicker Theme” which determines the appearance of the datepicker.
 It does this by loading a theme file from an external source.
 The theme selector dropdown chooses a theme from the default set of themes available from jQuery.
 To see what these default themes look like, visit the jQuery UI Theme Gallery.
 On that page, you can also create your own theme, using one of the default themes as a starting point…but be warned, it’s a little complicated.
 I offer some guidance on how to set that up on the product support page.

 See the Settings tab for more detailed setup information.

 Selects the appearance of the datepicker from a set of default themes provided by jQuery.